awsdocs/aws-cpp-developer-guide/doc_source/async-methods.rst

   that can be used to pass text information to the callback.

-The ``put_s3_object_async`` method shown below sets up and calls the SDK's Amazon S3 ``PutObjectAsync`` method to upload a file to an S3 bucket asynchronously.
+The ``put_s3_object_async`` method shown below sets up and calls the SDK's Amazon S3 ``PutObjectAsync`` method to asynchronously upload a file to an S3 bucket.

 The method initializes a ``PutObjectRequest`` object in the same manner as its synchronous counterpart.
 In addition, a ``shared_ptr`` to an